 |Second management level||30%|

-The Company is also aiming for women to join the supervisory board and management board in the medium term.
+The Company is also aiming for women to join the management board in the medium term.

 Shareholders and general meeting